Index For This Page

 October 1, 1952

-In November 1951 work began on the new road north from Foothill Blvd. and 21st East, north along 21st East and across Sunnyside Avenue on a curving alignment across the Fort Douglas reservation and avoiding the soon-to-be completed Veterans Hospital, to a connection with 5th South.
-The new road was completed and opened for public use on October 1, 1952, and was designated as Alternate U. S. 40.
+A new road was completed, connecting Foothill Boulevard at Sunnyside Avenue, with 13th East at 5th South.
+The new road connected with 5th South at 13th East, eastward to Guardsman Way, continuing on a curving alignment across the Fort Douglas reservation and avoiding the soon-to-be completed Veterans Hospital, then southeast to connect with the existing Foothill Boulevard at Sunnyside Avenue (9th South).
+Work had started in November 1951, and the new Foothill Boulevard was completed and opened for public use on October 1, 1952.
+It was designated as Alternate U. S. 40, later changed to State Route 186.
 (Salt Lake Telegram, November 19, 1951; August 29, 1952)

 Interstate 80 was opened through Silver Creek Canyon, between Echo and Park City, replacing U. S. Route 189 along the same route..

 Part of U. S. Route 189 takes it from Echo, Utah to Silver Creek Junction northeast of Park City on Interstate 80.
 U. S. 189 is paralleled along this stretch by Union Pacific's Park City Branch.
 At Silver Creek Junction, U. S. 189 meets U. S. Route 40 and continues south through Heber and into Provo Canyon.